intel/rohd/README.md

 ### Non-synthesizable signal deposition

 For testbench code or other non-synthesizable code, you can use `put` or `inject` on any `Logic` to deposit a value on the signal.
 The two functions have similar behavior, but `inject` is shorthand for calling `put` inside of `Simulator.injectAction`, which allows the deposited change to propogate within the same `Simulator` tick.
+Generally, you will want to use `inject` for testbench interaction with a design.

 ```dart
 var a = Logic(), b = Logic(width:4);